-- Visitors/volunteers will be limited, and only permitted if social distancing can be maintained. - Visitors must wear face coverings, and sanitize upon arrival/departure. - All visitors will be screened for symptoms and

-OHA/ODE Requirements Hybrid/Onsite Plan Visitors must wear face coverings in accordance with local public health authority and CDC guidelines. restricted when required.
-Screen all visitors for symptoms upon every entry.
-Restrict from school property any visitor known to have been exposed to COVID-19 within the preceding 14 calendar days.
+OHA/ODE Requirements Hybrid/Onsite Plan Restrict non-essential visitors.
+Only allow visitors if six feet of physical distance between all people can be maintained.
+Visitors/volunteers will be limited, and only permitted if social distancing can be maintained. ∀ Visitors must wash or sanitize their hands upon entry and exit.
+Visitors must wear face coverings, and sanitize upon ☑ Visitors must wear face coverings in accordance with local public arrival/departure. health authority and CDC guidelines.
+All visitors will be screened for symptoms and restricted Screen all visitors for symptoms upon every entry.
+Restrict from when required. school property any visitor known to have been exposed to COVID - 19 within the preceding 14 calendar days.